Silveriomrs/Minerva_RAM_Test/README.md

 Another **similar modification increased the amount of RAM up to 640KBytes using NECD41256C in piggy back on the original RAM** (*not pictures available yet*)

-In those cases, the excellent work done by Dominc & Xad/Nightfall was useless due to **the algorithm relies on a maximun of 128KBytes over the ROM zone, it means from 20000Hex to 30000Hex** (*Bellow 20000H is reserved to the ROM memory and some I/O areas*).
+In those cases, the excellent work done by Dominc & Xad/Nightfall was helpless due to **the algorithm relies on a maximun of 128KBytes over the ROM zone, it means from 20000Hex to 30000Hex** (*Bellow 20000H is reserved to the ROM memory and some I/O areas*).
 So the maths were outside of the ranks beliving it was in a external RAM when actually it was placed in the main PCB sockets from IC1 to IC16.

+The algorithm detect it is over 30000H and stops the process abruptaly without giving a suspected IC.

 ## Motivation
 Due to what mentioned aboved, here is a remake of the code that allows to other users with modifications that expand the original memory placed on the ICs sockets/places till 512K (Danish mod) or 640K to get the right IC that is faulty.

-As soon as the algorithm detect it is over 30000H stop with the process and doesn't give a suspected IC.

 >So why not to give a solution to this situation?
 Let's do it.<br> Would be it so difficult to adapt?
 Obviously not, I did it (*seems that*).